will-ks/redwood-saas-starter/README.md

 # Redwood SAAS Starter

 This project is a starter boilerplate for creating SAAS projects with Redwood.
+Currently it is focused on my own personal needs, but it may be useful for others too.

 Features:
 - TypeScript